 - Purchase of material of lower or higher quality than the standard.

 The first thing when preparing a variance analysis is to determine whether or not the variance was caused by a rate or usage.
-Once that is done you can begin the process of discovering the root cause of the variance and developing a variance analysis report that provides management and the customer with a clear story as to the cause, impact and potential corrective actions to the issue.
+Once that is done you can begin the process of discovering the root cause of the variance.
+You can then develop a variance analysis report that provides management and the customer with a clear story as to the cause, impact and potential corrective actions to the issue.